-The certificate program in management information systems (MIS) is designed for two groups of individuals.
-First, it can prepare individuals without a college degree for entry-level positions in data processing and management information systems (i.e. positions that do not require an undergraduate degree in MIS).
-Second, the program is designed to help persons with degrees in areas other than MIS enhance their information systems skills.
+The certificate program in computer information systems (CIS) is designed for two groups of individuals.
+First, it can prepare individuals without a college degree for entry-level positions in data processing and management information systems (i.e. positions that do not require an undergraduate degree in CIS).
+Second, the program is designed to help persons with degrees in areas other than CIS enhance their information systems skills.

 Admission to this program requires either a bachelor’s degree or sufficient course work for junior standing at The University of Tulsa.

 While not-for-profit organizations have some similarities to commercial organizations, there are challenges unique to the not-for-profit world.
 Not only are the human resource management issues different, but marketing, financial management, and legal issues facing non-for-profit managers differ from those in commercial organizations.
 The purpose of the certificate program is to prepare students to work with not-for-profit organizations either as an employee or in a management capacity as a volunteer.